calliope-project/calliope/doc/user/analysing.rst

 Refer to the :ref:`API documentation for the analysis module <api_analysis>` for an overview of available analysis functionality.

-Refer to the :doc:`tutorials <tutorials>` for some basic analysis techniques.
+Refer to the :doc:`tutorials <tutorial>` for some basic analysis techniques.

 Plotting time series
 --------------------